 The Phase 3 clinical study, REPLACE, was the largest, randomized, placebo controlled clinical study conducted in hypoparathyroidism population and was the pivotal study demonstrating that rhPTH(1-84) is effective in maintaining serum calcium levels and enabling significant decreases in active vitamin D and oral calcium doses.
-REPLACE also established the rhPTH(1-84) dose and dose titration and evaluated the physiologic effects of PTH replacement on serum calcium, serum phosphate, urinary calcium excretion and bone turnover markers.
+REPLACE also established the rhPTH(1-84) dose and dose titration and evaluated the physiologic effects of PTH replacement on serum calcium, serum phosphate, urinary calcium excretion, and bone turnover markers.
 Eighty-four subjects were evaluated in the active treatment group and 40 subjects received placebo.
-Subjects received at a flexible dose range of 50 to 100 μ g SC in the thigh once daily for 6 months.
+Subjects received 50 μ g, 75 μ g, or 100 μ g SC in the thigh once daily for 6 months.
 The study met the primary efficacy triple endpoint, with a statistically higher responder rate (54.8%) versus placebo (2.5%).
 To meet the primary endpoint a subject had to fulfill all 3 conditions as follows: a 50% or greater reduction in oral calcium requirement, a 50% or greater reduction in active vitamin D therapy and an albumin corrected serum calcium (ACSC) concentration that was maintained within a range of 7.5 to 10.6 mg/dL.

-A review of safety data across the hypoparathyroidism program indicated that rhPTH(1-84) administered in the dose range of 25 to 100 μ g SC QD is safe for use for the treatment of hypoparathyroidism.
+A review of safety data across the hypoparathyroidism program indicated that rhPTH(1-84) administered as 25 μ g, 50 μ g, 75 μ g, or 100 μ g SC QD is safe for use for the treatment of hypoparathyroidism.
 Very common adverse reactions (ie, reported in at least 1 in every 10 subjects) included hypocalcemia, hypercalcemia, headaches, diarrhea, vomiting, and hypercalciuria.
 Common adverse reactions (ie, reported in at least 1 in every 100 subjects, but less than 1 in every 10 subjects) included hypomagnesemia, anxiety symptoms, palpitations, flushing, coughing and associated symptoms, neck pain, pollakiuria, chest pain, thirst, blood 25-hydroxycholecalciferol decreased, and blood alkaline phosphatase increased.

 There was no suggestion that rhPTH(1-84) causes drug-induced liver injury in humans.
 There were no renal-related adverse events (AEs) or abnormalities in renal function tests or urinalysis tests in clinical studies apart from changes expected from the mechanism of action of rhPTH(1-84).
-Despite significant increases in total serum calcium levels and improved calcium homeostasis, treatment with rhPTH(1-84) did not result in worsening of hypercalciuria.
+Despite significant increases in total serum calcium levels and improved calcium homeostasis, treatment with rhPTH(1-84) did not result in worsening of hypercalcuria.